-If you pay for or provide an amount to pay for an employee's medical expenses in a tax year, these amounts are considered to be a taxable benefit to the employee.
+If you pay or provide an amount to pay for an employee's medical expenses in a tax year, these amounts are considered to be a taxable benefit for the employee.

 Generally, there is no GST/HST to include in the value of this benefit.
-However, some medical expenses that qualify for the medical expense tax credit may be subject to GST/HST.
-In such a case, include GST/HST in the value of the benefit.
-If you have any questions about how GST/HST applies, contact us.
+However, some medical expenses that qualify for the medical expense tax credit may be subject to the GST/HST.
+In such a case, include the GST/HST in the value of the benefit.
+If you have any questions about how the GST/HST applies, contact us at 1-800-959-5525.

-For more information on qualifying medical expenses, see Interpretation Bulletins IT-519, Medical Expense and Disability Tax Credits and Attendant Care Expense Deduction, and IT-85, Health and Welfare Trusts for Employees.
+For more information on qualifying medical expenses, see interpretation bulletins IT-519, Medical Expense and Disability Tax Credits and Attendant Care Expense Deduction, and IT-85, Health and Welfare Trusts for Employees or Guide RC4064, Medical and Disability-Related Information.

-Use the benefits chart on page 35 to check whether you have to include GST/HST in the calculation of the benefit, and whether you have to deduct CPP contributions and/or EI premiums.
+Use the benefits chart on page 39 to check whether you have to include the GST/HST in the calculation of the benefit, and whether you have to deduct CPP contributions and EI premiums.